leongjs98/portfolio_blog/content/projects/index.md

 ---

 {{< lead >}}
-I have helped these people to make their website from scratch!
+I help these people to make their website from scratch!
 {{< /lead >}}

 ## Indrct